unbit/uwsgi-docs/AlarmSubsystem.rst

 Event monitors can be added via plugins, the uWSGI core includes the following:

-``log-alarm`` trigger alarm when a specific regexp matches a logline
+* ``log-alarm`` triggers an alarm when a specific regexp matches a log line

-``alarm-fd`` trigger alarm when the specififed file descriptor is ready (low-level, it is the base of most of the alarm plugins)
+* ``alarm-fd`` triggers an alarm when the specified file descriptor is ready (which is pretty low-level and the basis of most of the alarm plugins)

-``alarm-backlog`` trigger alarm when the socket backlog queue is full
+* ``alarm-backlog`` triggers an alarm when the socket backlog queue is full
+* ``alarm-segfault`` (since 1.9.9) triggers an alarm when uWSGI segfaults.

 Defining an alarm
 *****************

 You can define an unlimited number of alarms.
 Each alarm has a unique name.

 Currently the following alarm actions are available in the main distribution:

 .. parsed-literal::
-   'cmd' run a command passing the log line to the stdin 'signal' generate a uwsgi signal
+   'cmd' - run a command passing the log line to the stdin 'signal' -  generate an uWSGI signal
-   'mule' send the log line to a mule
+   'mule' - send the log line to a mule
-   'curl' pass the log line to a curl url (http,https and smtp are supported) 'xmpp' send the log line via XMPP/jabber
+   'curl' - pass the log line to a curl url (http,https and smtp are supported) 'xmpp' - send the log line via XMPP/jabber

 To define an alarm, use the option ``--alarm``.